mascee/Music_Project/README.md

 The machine learning model we used was **CatBoost**.

 **CatBoost** (Category Boosting) is a type of machine learning algorithm that uses gradient boosting on decision trees.
 It’s available as an open source library: [https://catboost.ai/docs/en/](https://catboost.ai/docs/en/)
 This model gave us 92% accuracy for predicting genres.
-We tried to modify original **Decision trees** model, but **CatBoost** was more effective and yielded highest accuracy score.
+We tried to modify the original **Decision trees** model, but **CatBoost** was more effective and yielded the highest accuracy score.

-## Different types of machine learning models we tired:
+## Different types of machine learning models we tried:
  - Decision Trees - 64% accuracy
  - Recurrent Neural Network - 70% accuracy
  - Multinomial Logistical Regression - 72% accuracy